How Calorie Burn Works

-The 100-calorie burn level is good for individuals with a short amount of time—just string several together over the course of a day—or individuals with a low level of fitness.
-These aren't too taxing, so don't worry about impeding your recovery from your usual workout sessions.
+These activities are great if you're short on time—just string several together over the course of a day—or are still building your fitness.
+They're not too taxing, so don't worry about impeding your recovery from your usual workout sessions.

 Take your partner out for an evening of dancing to kill the work-week stress and boost your fitness at the same time.

-Watching TV is the lowest calorie-burning activity you could do.
-Rev your burn by focusing on your flexibility-boosting exercises instead.
+Watching TV is the lowest-calorie-burning activity you could do.
+Rev up your burn by focusing on your flexibility-boosting exercises instead.
 Add a few crunches and push-ups to push up the overall calories expended.

 By reducing your rest periods between the sets during your workout session, you'll increase your post-workout calorie burn (called EPOC) for up to 48 hours.
 The level of boost you'll get depends on the intensity of exercises you choose to perform; stick with multi-joint moves with moderate weights.